-We offer degrees in Earth and Environmental Sciences, as well as the nation’s only degree in Sustainability Science at a liberal arts institution.
+We offer degrees in Earth and Environmental Sciences, as well as the nation’s one of the first Sustainability Science degrees at a liberal arts institution.
 Our courses and undergraduate research programs are engaging, interdisciplinary, and include field-based experiences.
 We’ll provide you with the theoretical and practical knowledge to understand the basis of the Earth’s environmental and geological processes and their inextricable link to today’s social challenges.